tekknolagi/tekknolagi.github.com/index.md

 I am a human and [programmer](https://github.com/tekknolagi).
 I like to read books, take photos, and ride bikes in the hills near my house.
 I [tweet things](https://twitter.com/tekknolagi) about bread, legumes, and compilers.
-Though my official title is Chief Potato, I work at Instagram as a software engineer.
-I'm also teaching [CS 50ISDT](/isdt/) this fall at Tufts.
+Though my official title is Chief Potato, I work as a software engineer building faster language runtimes.

 You can [email me](mailto:contact@bernsteinbear.com) if you so desire.
 I'm happy to talk about education, programming languages, cycling, and more.